manasvirana/MuseFlicks/README.md

 # MuseFlicks

-MuseFlicks is a sophisticated movie recommendation system that leverages various technologies and methodologies to provide personalized movie suggestions based on user preferences and content similarity.
-It utilizes the Bag-of-Words (BoW) technique to process movie descriptions and enhance user experience.
+MuseFlicks is your personalized movie recommendation system!

 ## Features